rsccc/reactive-button-doc/docs/introduction.md

     <a href="https://arifszn.github.io/"><img src="https://img.shields.io/badge/author-arifszn-informational" alt="Author arifszn"/></a>
 </p> -->

-<span className="keyword">Reactive Button</span> is a beautiful react component to replace the traditional boring buttons.
-Comes with customization on top.
-The goal is to let the users visualize what is happening after a button click.
+<span className="keyword">Reactive Button</span> is a beautiful 3D animated react component to replace the traditional boring buttons.
+Comes with progress bar and the goal is to let the users visualize what is happening after a button click.

 ## Example